Tips from the trenches of three remote-friendly companies

 Automattic is the company behind one of the most popular content management systems on earth, WordPress.
 Automattic’s staff of around 1,800 people work remotely, from all over the globe.
 While the nearly 15-year-old company has always been remote-friendly, it took the decisive step of closing its San Francisco office headquarters in 2017 due to declining use.

-Haden stresses the importance of a personal morning routine, including eating breakfast and getting dressed for work – even when your office is a three-metre walk from your bed.
+Haden stresses the importance of a personal morning routine, including eating breakfast and getting dressed for work—even when your office is a 10-foot walk from your bed.
 From there, your first interaction of the morning can set the tone for the rest of the day, she says.
-Teams at Automattic start with huddles run through the Slack app Geekbot.
-Having each teammate share their daily agenda first thing in the morning means everyone knows their priorities, and it allows for managers to track the team’s progress.
+Teams at Automattic start with standup meetings run through the Slack app Geekbot.
+Having each teammate share their daily agenda first thing in the morning means everyone knows their priorities, and allows for managers to track the team’s progress.

 How Zapier makes remote management work